MohamedMouloudj/Hotel-management-system/README.md

 ## Overview

-The Hotel Management System is a comprehensive Java-based application developed using Swing and AWT for the user interface.
+Hotel Management System is a comprehensive Java-based application developed using Swing and AWT for the user interface.
 It follows the MVC (Model-View-Controller) design pattern and leverages Java collections and exception handling to ensure robust and efficient operations.
 MongoDB, a NoSQL database, is used for data storage, providing flexibility and scalability.

 ## Features